krussll/tarothappy/_posts/2021-03-30-lawn-bowls-at-the-commonwealth-games.md

 Lawn Bowls is one of the core sports at The Commonwealth Games, having featured in all but one edition of the Games since the first competition in Hamilton, Canada, in 1930

-## What is the commonwealth games?
+## What is the Commonwealth Games?

 >> The Commonwealth Games is an international multi-sport event involving athletes from the Commonwealth of Nations.
 The event was first held in 1930, and, with the exception of 1942 and 1946, has taken place every four years since then.[1]
 The Commonwealth Games were known as the British Empire Games from 1930 to 1950, the British Empire and Commonwealth Games from 1954 to 1966, and British Commonwealth Games from 1970 to 1974.